Khidr: Theories on origin

 The source of the Quranic episode of Moses' journey with al-Khiḍr has been the subject of different opinions of various scholars.
 Like some other scholars, Brannon notes that the story does not appear to have any direct Christian or Jewish antecedent.
-But a very recent study has shown that the Qur'anic story is full of Jewish symbols, even if we cannot historically identify its likely original form.

 In one of the most influential hypotheses on the source of the al-Khiḍr story, the early twentieth-century Dutch historian Arent Jan Wensinck argued that the tale was derived from a Jewish legend involving the Talmudic Rabbi Joshua ben Levi and the Holy Prophet Elijah.
 As with Moses and al-Khiḍr, Joshua asks to follow Elijah, who agrees under the condition that the former not question any actions he may take.
 One night, Joshua and Elijah are hosted by a poor man who owns only a cow, which Elijah slaughters.
 The next day, they are refused hospitality by a rich man, but the Prophet fixes the man's wall without receiving pay.
 Finally, the two are refused hospitality by people at a rich synagogue but hosted by a group of poor people.
 Elijah prays to God to turn everyone in the rich synagogue into rulers, but says that only one person out of the latter should rule.
 When Joshua questions the Prophet, the Prophet explains that he killed the cow as a replacement for the soul of the man's wife, who was due to die that day; that he fixed the wall because there was treasure underneath it that the rich man would otherwise have found while fixing it himself; and that his prayer was because a land under a single ruler is preferable to one with multiple ones.